MSN: Nursing Education Concentration

 About the Program

-The MSN: Nursing Education program prepares students to work as nursing educators, nursing faculty or nursing professors in all types of programs, at all levels, in a variety of settings.
-This unique program also instructs students on how to teach online, integrate simulation and use technology to teach nursing in innovative ways.
+The MSN: Nursing Education program prepares students to work as nursing educators in various types of programs and settings, at all levels of nursing education and professional experience.
+This unique program also instructs students on how to teach online, foster reflective practice, integrate simulation and use technology to teach nursing in innovative ways.
+The program enhances students critical thinking, problem-solving and leadership skills that enable them to be change agents for the future of nursing, nursing education and health care.

-The program integrates theories specific to adult learning, curriculum design, evaluation of courses and programs, critical thinking, both clinical and classroom techniques and the preparation for the role of the nursing professor.
+The program integrates theories specific to adult learning, curriculum design, evaluation of courses and programs, critical thinking, both clinical and classroom techniques and the preparation for an advanced role as a nurse educator.
 The program also includes opportunities to explore contemporary and leading-edge educational modalities.
-Knowledge and skills gained through this program are applicable in a variety of settings.
+Knowledge and skills gained through this program are applicable in a variety of settings and with learners of varying levels of nursing expertise.

 The practicum courses, which span over two quarters, allow students the opportunity to apply knowledge and demonstrate competence in the areas of nursing education and their clinical specialty under the supervision of a preceptor.
 The nursing education component of the practicum experience allows students to apply what they have learned throughout the curriculum in either an academic or professional development setting depending on their professional career goals.

 Participants complete a role practicum experience in teaching, providing ample opportunity to apply theory to practice.
-In addition, students are required to attend a three-day virtual simulation intensive experience via Zoom when enrolled in IPS 617: Simulation in Healthcare Education.
-The OCI is offered bi-annually
+In addition, students are required to attend a three-day virtual simulation intensive experience via Zoom when enrolled in IPS 617 Simulation in Healthcare Education.
+The virtual intensive experience is offered bi-annually.

-The MSN in Nursing Education prepares students to sit for the following exams:
+The MSN in Nursing Education prepares students to sit for the following exams upon completion of the practice requirement for each:

 The program is accredited by the Commission on Collegiate Nursing Education (CCNE).